San Diego Rabbi Yisroel Goldstein Was One Of The Chabad Of Poway Members Shot During Services

 The New York Daily News says that Rabbi Yisroel Goldstein kept his cool to protect those gathered for what is described as a memorial service.
 The rabbi was taken to the hospital and is said to be in stable condition, though one of his congregants, described as an elderly woman, succumbed to her wounds.

-Rabbi Goldstein, who is originally from Crown Heights in Brooklyn, New York is also a Jewish chaplain with the San Diego sheriff’s department.
+Rabbi Goldstein, who is originally from Crown Heights in Brooklyn, New York, is also a Jewish chaplain with the San Diego sheriff’s department.
 Goldstein has been described as “talkative, warm and kind” by members of the community.

 In a recent profile, the rabbi described his life’s work as a mission.

 “I’m on a mission.
 This rabbi is not a business, not a career.
-It’s a mission.”
+It’s a mission,” he said.

-Rabbi Goldstein’s father, Yossi, helped build the Chabad sect in Crown Heights, and was widely known as “Uncle Yossi” throughout the community, serving as a teacher and administrator at Jewish schools in New York until he moved to Poway, California with his wife to be near their son.
+Rabbi Goldstein’s father, Yossi, helped build the Chabad sect in Crown Heights, and was widely known as “Uncle Yossi” throughout the community, serving as a teacher and administrator at Jewish schools in New York until he moved to Poway, California, with his wife to be near their son.